polyrob/StarSlots/README.md

 Still very much a WIP.

 This game uses the libgdx framework and is written in Java.
+Blog post about development of this guy can be found [here](https://robbomb.wordpress.com/2017/02/09/making-a-filmography-slot-machine-game/).